dapper-labs-talent/cc_ekanshkatihar_BackendAPI/QnA.md

 > 1. it to be available to priviliged users and let support introduce it at the time of deployment.
 > 2. Or secret can also be present in the prod database so application can pick it up from there.

+Also, I will look into JWT security issues and test my application against that.

 Do you feel that your skills were well tested?
 > Yes, Given a problem with mix of Known and Unknown domain ( security ) how fast I can solve it .